Li-Tian/neo/Documentation/articles/blockchain/transaction.md

 &emsp;&emsp;For ContractHash, ECDH series, Hash series, data length is fixed to 32 bytes and length field is omitted; <br/>
+&emsp;&emsp;For Script, data length is fixed to 20 bytes and length field is omitted; <br/>
+&emsp;&emsp;For DescriptionUrl, the data length must be clearly defined, and the length should not exceed 255;<br/>
-&emsp;&emsp;For DescriptionUrl, Description, Remark series, the data length must be clearly defined, and the length should not exceed 255;
+&emsp;&emsp;For Description, Remark series, the data length must be clearly defined, and the length should not exceed 65535;

 ### Witness